MFL

 We measure the impact of our curriculum through the following methods:

-⦁ Observing children speaking and listening in another language.
+⦁ Observing children speaking and listening in another language

-⦁ Marking of any written work.
+⦁ Marking of any written work and End of Unit Assessments

-⦁ Images and videos of children completing speaking and listening activities.
+⦁ Images and videos of children completing speaking and listening activities

 ⦁ Interviewing the pupils about their learning (pupil voice)